sensu/sensu-docs/content/sensu-core/1.2/guides/snmp-sensu-guide.md

 This directory is where the SNMP extension will look for any MIB files used to translate the trap OIDs into something that’s readable by humans...unless you know what your OID means off the top of your head.

-Keep in mind that while Sensu does ship with several MIBs, you’ll need to ensure that you place the MIB provided by your device manufacturer in directory above.
+You’ll need to ensure that you place the MIB provided by your device manufacturer in directory above.
 If you already have MIBs present in another location, you can override the default location by specifying the the `mibs_dir` or `imported_dir` attributes in your `snmp_trap.json` configuration file.

-_WARNING: Before proceeding any further, you’ll need to restart your `sensu-client` process_
+_WARNING: Before proceeding any further, you’ll need to restart your `sensu-client` process so that the configuration is loaded._

 {{< highlight shell >}}
 sudo systemctl restart sensu-client{{< /highlight >}}